BBVA/data-refinery/docs/source/thebasics.rst

     print(res) # {"name": "John", "value": 20}

 There are common mistakes as:
 - Add arguments to *apply*.
-This function only returns the complete function to use in the event.
+This function only returns the complete function to use at the event.

 .. code-block:: python